inigo-irigaray/nosql-cassandra-sparkify/README.md

         --song_title            default = "'All Hands Against His Own'"                 help = Song title filter.
 The title of the song must be a substring of the input string.

 ### ``artist_history.py``

 <img src=https://github.com/inigo-irigaray/nosql-cassandra-sparkify/blob/master/imgs/artist_history.png width=30% height=30% align='right'>

-<p align=justify><b>GOAL:</b> Retrieve every user name (first and last) in my music app history who listened to the song 'All Hands Against His Own'</p>
-<p align=justify>The script extracts, transforms and loads the data into the required tables in the Sparkify database from the song and log files in JSON format.
-It can additionally create the required tables and dataset if predetermined by the user with the --create_db argument in the command line.</p>
+<p align=justify><b>GOAL:</b> Retrieve only the following: name of artist, song (sorted by itemInSession) and user (first and last name) for userid = 10, sessionid = 182</p>

+<p align=justify>The script defines in Apache Cassandra the queries to drop and create a artist_history table in terms of the goal stated above; extract, transform and load the necessary data from the event data file; and query the relevant information from the table.</p>

+<p align=justify>For additional flexibility and functionality of the program, the code includes a number of arguments that allows the user to run it:</p>

+<p align=justify>1.
+As a standalone, creating a keyspace, table, updating and retrieving information for the default userId and sessionId.</p>

+<p align=justify>2.
+Loading an existing keyspace, creating the table, updating and retrieving information for the default userId and sessionId.</p>

+<p align=justify>3.
+Loading an existing keyspace and artist_history table, retrieving information for the default or user-determined userId and sessionId.</p>

 Command Line Arguments: